 Scraper APIs Playground

-While API playgrounds are not hard to come by, and similar features can be found in products like ScraperAPI, this is the first time I’ve seen one with such a clean, intuitive UI that also provides a live preview of the actual scraped page.
+While API playgrounds are not hard to come by, and similar features can be found in products like ScraperAPI, it is rare to see one with both a clean, intuitive UI, and a live preview of the actual scraped page.

-Oxylabs’ playground masterfully delivers on both of these features, as illustrated by the images.
+Oxylabs’s playground delivers on both of these features, as illustrated below.

 Pricing